DEFRA/design-standards/README.md

 ## Cookies and similar technologies

-To comply with the The Privacy and Electronic Communications Regulations (PECR) you must:
+To comply with the Privacy and Electronic Communications Regulations (PECR) you must:

 -   tell people if your site uses cookies or similar technologies
 -   clearly explain what the cookies do and why